Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-goedgepickt/README.md

 Stocklevels are updated in Vendure:

-1. On every startup all productlevels are pulled from GoedGepickt.
-This is done via the jobQueue.
-2. Via full sync via UI also pulls all stocklevels from GoedGepickt.
+1. Via full sync via UI also pulls all stocklevels from GoedGepickt.
 This is synchronous in the mainprocess, so we can provide feedback to the user.
-3. Via stockUpdate per variant webhook from GoedGepickt.
+2. Via stockUpdate per variant webhook from GoedGepickt.

 ![UI screenshot](./docs/img.png)